Yandex Cloud

 December 2024December 2024

-Starting December 2, 2024, you can no longer create MongoDB 5.0 clusters: the version was discontinued by the vendor.
+Starting December 2, 2024, you can no longer create clusters with MongoDB version 5.0, as support for this version was discontinued by the vendor.

 October 2024October 2024

-You can now specify a retention period for your automatic backups.
+Added support for setting a retention period for automatic backups.

 September 2024September 2024

 Added support for MongoDB version 7.0.
-To learn how to update a cluster to the latest version, see Upgrading Yandex StoreDoc version.
+To learn how to update your cluster to the latest version, see Yandex StoreDoc version upgrade.

 February 2024February 2024

-The flowControl, changeStreamOptions, net.compression.compressors, and storage.wiredTiger.indexConfig.prefixCompression settings are now supported.
+Added support for the flowControl, changeStreamOptions, net.compression.compressors, and storage.wiredTiger.indexConfig.prefixCompression settings.

 Q1 2023Q1 2023